xushuhere/Grocery-List/GroupProject/Design-Team/design-discussion.md

 For the team design we kept the database class as a separate utility class that would handle all database interactions.
 We decided to accommodate pros of all individual designs in order to create an improved team design.

-User uses the application class in order to manage their lists
+User uses the application class in order to manage their lists.

+Lessons learnt:
+- The first iteration of all designs had some flaws or things that could be improved.
+- Looking at multiple designs helped in visualizing the best design for the application.